Bringing clarity to the franchise model

 The franchise purchase wasn’t a financial move; it was about quality of life, Rattray says.
 “Before Aire Serv, I had been working 70 hours a week—since 2009.
 I tried to turn business away because I worked too much.”

-When Rattray joined the Dwyer Group, he quickly discovered there would be a “huge learning curve” to success.
+When Rattray joined Neighborly, he quickly discovered there would be a “huge learning curve” to success.
 He and his wife—who manages the office—hired employees and learned about planning and financial responsibilities, he says.

 “These were things we didn’t think about before,” Rattray says.
 “We were good with our money, but we knew we needed employees and a lot of training.”